-Travel and tourism have come to a virtual standstill everywhere for almost all of 2020 due to the worldwide COVID-19 pandemic.
+Travel and tourism have reached a virtual standstill everywhere for almost all of 2020 due to the worldwide COVID-19 pandemic.
 With approaching one million new cases per day and up to 15,000 deaths per day by the end of 2020, even if the virus is not deadly for everyone, many side effects are being found to last long after and affect not only the old but in various degrees, people of all ages.
-While travelling between different countries is only slowly starting to open up around the world, it will be some time before international tourism is likely to return to normal.
-In the meantime, there is nothing to stop people living within Nepal from traveling within the country, as long as everyone takes care not to unnecessarily spread the virus.
+While travelling between different countries is only slowly starting to open up worldwide, it will be some time before international tourism will likely return to normal.
+In the meantime, there is nothing to stop people living within Nepal from travelling within the country, as long as everyone does not spread the virus unnecessarily.
 Let us explore some of the travel safety tips before experiencing Nepal with the local communities safely.

-By taking care, it should be possible to reduce the risks, while still being able to enjoy getting out and about and spending time away from home.
+Taking care of it should reduce the risks while still allowing people to enjoy getting out and about and spending time away from home.

 What Should You Know

 Community Homestays are located all over Nepal and usually welcome visitors from all corners of the world.
-Guests come to experience the unique way of life found in villages and different regions of the country.
-There are Community Homestays located from Ilam in the far east, to Suklaphanta in the farthest corner in the west, with a wide range of types of homes from those in rural areas, to those in small, historic towns like Panaulti, in the Kathmandu Valley and Tansen, in Palpa district.
+Guests come to experience the unique way of life found in villages and different country regions.
+There are Community Homestays located from Ilam in the far east to Suklaphanta in the farthest corner in the west, with a wide range of types of homes from those in rural areas to those in small, historic towns like Panaulti in Kathmandu Valley and Tansen, in Palpa district.

 Run primarily by women, these family homestays provide an insight into the local traditions, culture, and ways of life that are very different in each area you visit in Nepal.
-As well as providing a fascinating stay with a family, guests are helping to provide these families with additional income.
-Women are receiving money, and they are consistently using it to enhance the lives of their families, focusing on the education of their children and overall improvement in their quality of life.
+In addition to providing a fascinating stay with a family, guests help to provide these families with additional income.
+Women receive money, and they consistently use it to enhance their families' lives, focusing on their children's education and overall improvement in their quality of life.

 Understanding The Travel Safety Tips

 Throughout the previous year, efforts have been made to motivate and assist various Community Homestays in discovering alternative means to substitute the income traditionally generated from hosting guests.
-Despite the challenging circumstances faced by everyone in the tourism industry, certain households have succeeded in generating modest income by creating appealing crafts and goods for sale, all the while maintaining their residences in a welcoming condition for potential guests.
+Despite the challenging circumstances faced by everyone in the tourism industry, specific households have generated modest income by creating appealing crafts and goods for sale, all the while maintaining their residences in welcoming conditions for potential guests.

-Although a few foreign tourists are able to travel to Nepal right now, this is a time when domestic tourists – the people who live in Nepal, can help support tourism as well as enjoy exploring their own country.
-In doing this it is going to be very important to behave in a responsible way to reduce to an absolute minimum any risk of spreading the virus into the communities where visitors go.
+Although only a few foreign tourists can travel to Nepal right now, this is a time when domestic tourists—the people who live in Nepal—can help support tourism as well as enjoy exploring their own country.
+In doing this, it is going to be very important to behave responsibly to reduce to an absolute minimum any risk of spreading the virus into the communities where visitors go.

-Here are some important points that guests need to remember when visiting not just the Community Homestays, but in their day to day life wherever they are.
+Here are some important points that guests need to remember when visiting the Community Homestays and in their daily lives wherever they are.

-The first most important thing is to be sure that you have not already caught the virus and can pass it on to others.
-This can be often very difficult to know, as many people do not feel ill or show any symptoms.
-Just because you feel fine, it does not mean that you are not a carrier.
+The first most important thing is to ensure you have not already caught the virus and can pass it on to others.
+This can often be very difficult to know, as many people do not feel ill or show symptoms.
+Just because you feel fine does not mean you are not a carrier.

-To be absolutely sure, if possible, you should try to get a COVID-PCR test before going, but with enough time to get a result back before you set off.
-The testing facility is available in most of the hospitals/ laboratories in Kathmandu
+If possible, you should try to get a COVID-PCR test before going, but with enough time to get a result back before you set off.
+The testing facility is available in most of the hospitals/ laboratories in Kathmandu.

-If you have any doubts or show any of the symptoms like coughing, loss of taste or fever, then you should postpone your trip and stay at home instead, self-isolating to be sure you don’t pass on the virus to others.
-It is easy to think that the virus won’t kill you, especially if you are young and normally fit and healthy.
-But youngsters, even children have died from this virus.
-And even if young people have recovered, many still have not lost some of the side effects that include serious long term health problems.
+If you have doubts or show symptoms like coughing, loss of taste or fever, then you should postpone your trip and stay at home instead, self-isolating to ensure you don’t pass on the virus to others.
+It is easy to think that the virus won’t kill you, especially if you are young and usually fit and healthy.
+But youngsters, even children, have died from this virus.
+And even if young people have recovered, many still have not lost some of the side effects that include serious long-term health problems.
 It is not just a virus that kills old people.

 Getting there